Search This Blog

 Christine Johnson: Conservation Strategy and the Quad Parcels

 President of the BWLT Christine Johnson opened her presentation with an overview of conservation easements and the role that they play at the intersection of environmental stewardship and economics.
 Following her introductory slides, Christine detailed the strategic efforts to preserve the "Quad Parcels" adjacent to TCF.
 The Quads initiative represents a sophisticated approach to Land Optimization by securing buffer zones that prevent high-density development from encroaching on sensitive environmental assets.
 The presentation outlined how BWLT utilizes conservation easements and public-private partnerships to ensure long-term land stewardship.
-By maintaining these parcels as open space, the conservation easement protects the regional investment in stormwater infrastructure while enhancing the ecological corridor for native wildlife and migratory birds.
+By maintaining these parcels as open space, the conservation easement protects the regional investment in stormwater infrastructure while enhancing the ecological corridor for urban wildlife and migratory birds.

 Christine's PPT presentation is available for download at this LINK.